Ski, Shoe & Fatbike to the Clouds

 - securely affix a tag with your name clearly marked on your warm clothes bag

-- drop off in back of SnowCoach parked next to Gatekeepers Cottage before 9:15am on race day
+- drop off in back of SnowCoach parked next to the Toll House before 9:15am on race day

 Thanks to the generosity of our sponsor, Dion Snowshoes, snowshoe racers may reserve a complimentary pair of Dion racing snowshoes for use during the event.
 This benefit is offered on a first come first serve basis and quantities are limited.
 You will be asked during registration, if you'd like to reserve a pair of snowshoes for the event.
-Snowshoe pickup is in the brown building opposite of the Gatekeepers Cottage.
+Snowshoe pickup is in the front of the Toll House.

 The first 4 km of the course that winds around Great Glen Trails will be skate groomed in the middle with one classic track set on the outside edge.
 The Auto Road will be flat groomed; there will not be classic tracks set on the Auto Road.

-- After the race, participants are welcome to stop by the "Hideaway" building which is located at the base of the Mt.
-Washington Auto Road to pick up their participation medal
+- After the race, participants are welcome to stop back by the Toll House to pick up their participation medal

-- Post-race nosh and refreshments provided at the Hideaway
+- Post-race nosh and refreshments provided by our kitchen and Moat Brewery